ICMLAnonymousSubmission/T-REX/README.md

 #### F1Score

-Calculate F1Score between the predicted attention map and ground truth.
+Calculate the F1Score between the predicted attention map and ground truth.

 This metric could also be used with ModelEvaluationCallback to calculate F1Score after each training epoch.